basementuniverse/lighting-2d/README.md

 By separating objects which might overlap onto separate layers, we can avoid this issue.

 As long as shadows aren't too large and we don't have too many objects overlapping (e.g. more than 2), then 2 layers should be enough.

-## Plans

-- [x] soft shadows using `shadowBlur` (maybe? this might be too slow)
-- [x] each light could generate a normal map, meaning we could use a shader for bump mapping, specular highlights, etc.
-- [ ] ~~convert this into an NPM package that can be dropped into any game project~~